NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Experimental Results

-We now study the throughput of learned Concurrency Control (CC) with varying workload (arrival rate) drift.
-Our evaluation includes state-of-the-art learned CC, Polyjuice~\cite{DBLP:conf/osdi/WangDWCW0021}, with two traditional CC algorithms, 2PL and OCC~\cite{DBLP:conf/sigmod/0005YBPD22}, and a hybrid CC algorithm, IC3~\cite{DBLP:conf/sigmod/WangMCYCL16}.
-We use an initial arrival rate simulated with a single client thread, and apply the drift factors from 0.1 to 0.5, which gradually increases transaction arrival rates.
-Polyjuice is first trained on the initial arrival rate and then retrained after each arrival rate drift, following the retraining procedure outlined in~\cite{DBLP:conf/osdi/WangDWCW0021}.
-We perform the default transactions specified in Section~\ref{subsec:workloaddataset}.
-Figure~\ref{fig.cc_eval}(a) plots the transaction throughput, while Figure~\ref{fig.cc_eval}(b) presents the corresponding normalized throughput.
-The results show that, as drift increases, Polyjuice achieves higher throughput due to the increased arrival rate.
-However, Polyjuice requires more time for convergence to the most efficient policy under higher drift.
-This can be attributed to the fact that greater drift increases the complexity of learning an optimal policy due to limited prior knowledge.
-In addition, Polyjuice’s retraining process is time-consuming, which hinders its ability to adapt efficiently to continuous arrival rate drift.
+We test Polyjuice~\cite{DBLP:conf/osdi/WangDWCW0021}, with two traditional algorithms, 2PL and OCC~\cite{DBLP:conf/sigmod/0005YBPD22}, and a hybrid CC algorithm, IC3~\cite{DBLP:conf/sigmod/WangMCYCL16} under varying workload drift.
+We use an initial arrival rate simulated with a single client thread, and increase the drift factors to simulate transaction arrival rates.
+Polyjuice is first trained on the initial arrival rate and then retrained after each arrival rate drift, following the original retraining procedure.
+We execute the default TPC-C~\cite{tpcc} transactions and plot the throughput in Figure~\ref{Fig.cc.chbenchmark.1}.
+As drift increases, Polyjuice achieves higher throughput due to the increased arrival rate.
+However, it requires more time to converge to an efficient policy under higher drift, as greater drift increases learning complexity due to limited prior knowledge In addition, Polyjuice’s retraining is time-consuming, hindering its responsiveness to continuous drift in arrival rates.
+These results demonstrate that learned CC still has room for improvement in fast adaptation, as discussed in recent work~\cite{neurcc}.

+\extended{ To validate this point, we perform additional experiments to assess CCaaLF~\cite{DBLP:journals/corr/abs-2503-10036}, a recently proposed learned CC algorithm that enables fast adaptation under dynamic workloads.
+We rerun our experiments on both the default workloads and CH-Benchmark workloads under arrival rate drift ($d=0.5$), and plot the results in Figure~\ref{fig.ccaalf}.
+As observed, CaaLF achieves higher throughput and faster convergence than Polyjuice.
+This improved adaptability is mainly due to the fact that NeurCC~\cite{neurcc} explicitly models transaction dependencies in action selection, enabling it to dynamically adjust its policy based on the current system state. }

+\expmessage{Fast adaptation is crucial for learned CC to be practical in real-world scenarios, since transactions can be completed in milliseconds or less.}

 \extended{We conduct additional experiments using the CH-Benchmark workload under transaction arrival rate drift.
 Specifically, we run our evaluations on the transactional workloads from CH-Benchmark with varying the drift factor across 0.1, 0.3, and 0.5.
 The transaction throughput results are presented in Figure~\ref{fig.cc_eval_tpcc}.
 As shown in the figure and consistent with observations in Figure~\ref{fig.cc_eval}, Polyjuice achieves higher throughput but requires longer convergence time to reach an optimal policy as the drift factor increases.}